 In an attempt to refute this irrefutable fact, some, such as Dave Ramsey, cite to a study which purportedly found that people who use credit cards on average spend 12 percent more than people who pay cash.
-The theory is that swiping a credit card does not come with the same “pain” as pealing off Benjamins, so credit card users spend more overall.
-So, the reasoning goes, I might get 10% cash back on a specific purchase, but that savings is offset by the fact that I am spending more.
+The theory is that swiping a credit card does not come with the same “pain” as peeling off Benjamins, so credit card users spend more overall.
+So, according to Ramsey, I might get 10% cash back on a specific purchase, but that savings is offset by the fact that I am spending more.
 (But see the footnote below.)

 As far as I know, Ramsey has never actually provided the citation to the report, but I will accept as true that, on average, credit card users spend more than those who pay with cash.
 Common sense supports the conclusion.
 There will be those who run out of cash before they run out of month, as the saying goes, but rationalize a purchase because they can put it on a credit card and worry about paying for it later.
 Had they limited themselves to cash, that purchase could not have occurred.
 Thus, the option of paying with a credit card caused them to spend more.

 But here is the factor that is always ignored when “studies” and statistics are used in this manner.
 If one is aware of the reality, and it is a circumstance over which they have control, then the statistic doesn’t really apply, because they can simply choose not to participate.